tripathi-gaurav/teen-patti-concept/README.md

 # Teen Patti

 *Teen Patti* (Hindi for Three Card Poker) is a well game known and played in the Indian sub-continent region.
-Essentially, every player is given a hand of 3 cards We plan to build an web version of the game that's compatible with mobile devices as well.
+Essentially, every player is given a hand of 3 cards, and they bet whether they have the strongest hand.
+Strong hands are determined, based on the ranking of

-The rules of Teen Patti usually vary and are agreed upon before the match.
-Ranking of cards are pretty well established and common.
+ hands:

+ - **Three of kind (trio):** Three same cards, with three Aces being the highest and three 2s being the lowest.
+ - **Straight flush:** Three consecutive cards of the same suit.
+ - **Straight sequence:** Three consecutive cards, not from the same sequence.
+ - **Color flush:** Three cards from the same suit.
+Ties are resolved by the first high card.
+If all card values are same, then suits are ranked from Spades > Diamond > Heart > Clubs.
+ - **Pair:** Two cards of the same value.
+Pair with higher rank dominates.
+If a tie still exists, then the value of third card decides decides the winner.
+In the game is still tied, ranking of suits determines the winner ( Spades > Diamond > Heart > Clubs ).
+ - **High card:** First card with highest value determines the winner.
+If the game is tied, then ranking of card suit determines the winner ( Spades > Diamond > Heart > Clubs ).

 Below are definitions for some of the varying rules for our implementation:

-**Entry Fee:** Every player has to put in a *minimum* bet in order to join a game.
+**Entry Fee:** Every player has to put in a minimum bet in order to join a game.
 This ensures that a player playing *tight* game also loses money every round.

 **Blinds:** Blind players put up at least *half* the amount of the current level of bet